Montaukett: 17th century

 The native skirmishes ended in 1657.

-In 1658 - historians estimate there were 500 Montauk.

-In 1659 - Montaukett Sachem Wyandanch dies.

-In 1660 - Wyandanch's widow sold all of Montauk from Napeague to the tip of the island for 100 pounds to be paid in 10 equal installments of "Indian corn or good wampum at six to a penny".
+By 1658, historians estimate that only five hundred Montauk remained.
+In 1659, Montaukett Sachem Wyandanch died.
+The following year, Wyandanch's widow sold all of Montauk from Napeague to the tip of the island for one hundred pounds to be paid in ten equal installments of "Indian corn or good wampum at six to a penny".

-In 1661 - A deed was issued titled "Ye deed of Guift" which granted all of the lands east of Fort Pond to be for the common use of both the Indians and the townsmen.
+In 1661, a deed was issued titled "Ye deed of Guift," which granted all lands east of Fort Pond for the common use of both the Indians and the townsmen.

-In 1686 - Governor of New York Thomas Dongan issued a patent creating the governing system for East Hampton.
+In 1686, New York Governor Thomas Dongan issued a patent creating the governing system for East Hampton.
 The patent did not extend beyond Napeague to Montauk.
 This lack of authority has formed the basis for various control disputes ever since.
 The Dongan Patent allowed the Montauk Proprietors to purchase the remaining unpurchased lands between the ponds and east of Lake Wyandanee (Lake Montauk).
 This further separated the Montauketts from governing their tribal lands.

-In a purchase that was finalized in 1687 in which the East Hampton town purchased the remaining Native lands east of Fort Pond for 100 pounds, and granted the Montauketts residency rights in perpetuity (but no governance).
-The Montauketts agreed to accept two pounds per year instead of the lump sum of one hundred pounds (in addition to amounts that they already received yearly for grazing access).
+In a purchase that was finalized in 1687, in which the East Hampton town purchased the remaining Native lands east of Fort Pond for one hundred pounds, and granted the Montauketts residency rights in perpetuity (but no governance).
+The Montauketts agreed to accept two pounds per year instead of the lump sum of one hundred pounds, in addition to amounts that they already received yearly for grazing access.
 The Montaukett noted in 1702 that the fees had never been paid.
 Dissatisfied with their treatment by the town, the Montauketts negotiated a more lucrative sale of the same lands east of Fort Pond to two wealthy men from New York.
-This deal, however, violated a previous agreement between the Montauketts and the town which permitted the Town Trustees exclusive rights to the purchase of Montauk lands.
-The town challenged the Montaukett sale to the New York men, and moved quickly to establish a new agreement with the Montauketts, detailing transactions and rights between the two parties.
+This deal, however, violated a previous agreement between the Montauketts and the town that permitted the Town Trustees exclusive rights to the purchase of Montauk lands.
+The town challenged the Montaukett sale to the New York men and moved quickly to establish a new agreement with the Montauketts, detailing transactions and rights between the two parties.